 T

-Date: Pr epared by:
+Date: Prepared by:

-Time: ☐ a.m .
-D.m.
-Du ıration of call:
+Time: ☐ a.m n. 🗌 p.m.
+Duration of call:

-To help us understand your imme diate needs, we ne ed to know:
+To help us understand your imme ediate needs, we need to know:

-M amo:
+•

-Name:Contact number:
+Name: Contact number:

-D escription of the con cern:
+Description of the con icern:

+How n nany people are you wit h right now?

+Adults Children

+Addits Crinareri

-How man y people are you with right now?
-A dults Children Can you provide the location of of the incident?
-Le ocation of the incide nt (address, legal, i andmark, etc.):
+Can y ou provide the location of the incident?

-Where ar e you right now?
-Home/Work In a Vehicle Outside Other If the resident is at ho me/work/outside tell them: go inside a and stay inside.
-Close all doors and windo side air (i.e. heating ows and turn off any yone that you may be with need to appliances that blow out indoor air to not go outside or attempt to start lf the resident is in a v ehicle and cannot shelter-in-place tell them: get inside heat.
-If you direction of he company will send someone to investigate.
-To be safe, you and anyone that may be with you need to et inside the vehicle and stay inside.
-Keep all doors and windows closed and shut off the air conditioning / eat.
-If you see or hear anything that might indicate where the incident is occurring, travel in the opposite irection of the hazard; otherwise, continue travelling on your current course which will likely take you out of he hazard area. will call you back w ou.
-If you have any u off of the phone so that we can any at
+Location of the incide nt (address, lega al, landmark, etc.):

+(

+Where e are you right now?

+☐ Home/Work ☐ In a Vehicle Outside D Other

+If the vertice of he ida tall thans

+If the resident is at ho me/work/outs ide tell them:

+ne that you may be with need to pliances that blow out indoor air

+not go outside or attempt to start

+any ve hicles until you are told it is safe to do so. c, ,

+If the resident is in a v ehicle and cann ot shelter-in-place tell the em:

+The co ompany will send someor e to investigate.
+To be safe, you and anyor ne that may be with you need to

+and shut off the air conditioning / occurring, travel in the opposite

+e which will likely take you out of

+zard area. -

+f of the phone so that we can

+contac ct you.
+If you have any t irgent questions please call the company / at